Geoffrey Rush wins case against Sydney newspaper publisher

 The 67-year-old Australian had sued The Daily Telegraph's publisher and journalist Jonathon Moran over two stories and a poster published in late 2017.

-Australian Federal Court Judge Michael Wigney ruled that Rush had been defamed.
-Wigney awarded an initial payment of 850,000 Australian dollars ($610,000) in damages, but lawyers will return to court in May when the judge determines special additional damages and costs.
+Australian Federal Court Justice Michael Wigney ruled that Rush had been defamed.
+Wigney awarded an initial payment of 850,000 Australian dollars ($610,000) in damages, but lawyers will return to court on May 10 when the judge determines damages for economic loss and costs.

+Rush's lawyer Bill McClintock told a three-week trial that ended in November that the actor might never work again because of the newspaper's reports.
+Rush's phone may not ring with job offers and he may never regain his confidence and desire to work, his lawyer said.

 Rush outside court thanked his family for their support.
 "There are no winners in this case.
 It's been extremely distressing for everyone involved," he told reporters.